bebigomez/part5-help-needed/README.md

 ![Blog Application](https://i.imgur.com/OB5GuCH.png)

 ABA (Another Blog Application) is a feature-rich application with user management capabilities, extendend from the exercises developed in the Full Stack Open course offered by the University of Helsinki.
-Users can sign up, create, like, and comment on different posts. **You can log in with the username 'guestUser' and password 'SuperSecretPass'**.
+Users can sign up, create, like, and comment on different posts.

 ## Demo

-You can view a live demo of the Blog Application [here](https://url_of_the_demo).
+You can view a live demo login in with the username 'guestUser' and password 'SuperSecretPass' [here](https://url_of_the_demo).

 ## Key Features